vscoder/webdebugger/README.md

 - `docker-compose up`

-App will be available on you'r IP port `80`
+App will be available on you'r IP port `8000`

 ### Variables (`make` args)

-- `APP_PORT` app listen port and container port to expose
-- `APP_DELAY` delay, in seconds, before render web page
+Make args are the same as environment variables

 ### Commands (`make` targets)